 5. Eliminate temptation:

-The same way we want to promote the right type of behavior, we need to make the wrong behaviors a little bit harder.
+In the same way, we want to promote the right type of behavior, we need to make the wrong behaviors a little bit harder.

 As Chip and Dan Heath write, “Environmental tweaks beat self-control every time.”